Cranfield Airport: Current operations and planned developments

 In September 2016, the press reported that until the end of March 2017, the airport would be closed at weekends while a new air traffic control officer (ATCO) was trained; during this period, there would be days when only a single ATCO was available, and on those days, reduced opening hours would operate.
 Planned and permanent redistribution of aircraft traffic (PPR) was introduced.
 During this period, runway rejuvenation work was also carried out.

 In early 2018, the press reported plans to expand the airport's business aviation activities with a new terminal, a hotel and other improvements and to rename the airport 'London' Cranfield Airport.
-In April 2018, it was reported that Central Bedfordshire Council had granted planning permission for a new 'Air Park', expected to be completed in 2024.
+In April 2018, it was reported that Central Bedfordshire Council had granted planning permission for a new 'Air Park', expected to be completed in 2024, however as of Q3 2026 the proposed air park has not been completed.
+And Cranfield Airport's website still lists the park with a completion date of 2024.

 Planned development

 In May 2019, Marshall Aerospace and Defence Group (now called Marshall Group), owners of Cambridge City Airport, announced that their airport would be closed to all traffic by 2030 at the latest.
 The Group plans to redevelop their Cambridge site for housing and commercial uses.
 That announcement said that the Group would be deciding between three potential airfields for its continuing operations: Duxford and Wyton in Cambridgeshire, and Cranfield Airport in Bedfordshire.
 On 6 October 2020, Cranfield University and Marshall Group announced that they had signed an option agreement for the potential relocation of Marshall Aerospace to Cranfield Airport.

 In October 2021, the Group announced that it had decided in favour of the Cranfield option and that "it will leave its current base at Cambridge Airport by 2030".
 The Group proposes to move its global group headquarters (as well as its Aerospace division) to Cranfield.

 In October 2025, the Marshall Group announced that it was to abandon the proposed move, considering it "unaffordable" after having made a loss of $55M in 2024.